Skip to content

 #9: Relocating to Australia

 Australia is an excellent place for many to move to.
 Its warm climate, beautiful beaches, and friendly people offer a wonderful lifestyle.
-The economy is strong, the job market is thriving, and there is excellent education and healthcare.
+The economy is strong, the job market is thriving, and excellent education and healthcare exist.
 However, Australia is very restrictive in granting visa applications.
 The entry and immigration rules are stringent.
 If you are a German and want to move to Australia, you must apply for a work visa.
 Since Australia has a significant shortage of skilled workers, you have a good chance if you bring the desired qualifications or a company approaches you directly.

 moving to australia

 In 2021, 1180 Germans will venture to the other side of the world.
 Australia is one of the top destinations for European expatriates, making it a multicultural country.
 Did you know that 92% of the population is of European descent? – Most of them are British and Irish.
-But also many emigrants from Italy, Germany, Greece, Poland, and Croatia start a new life Down Under.(13)
+But also many emigrants from Italy, Germany, Greece, Poland, and Croatia start a new life Down Under.
+(13)

 In the Expats Insider survey, Australia ranked 9th in 2022.
 Expats love the environment, business culture, and employment prospects in Australia.
 Expats are particularly satisfied with their career prospects.
 62% are happy with the local job market, and 64% rate their personal career opportunities positively.
 What expats also find unique about Australia is that they work comparatively fewer hours per week than the global average (35.9 hours versus 40.2 hours globally), which may explain why 70% are satisfied with their work-life balance.(14)